cloud-native-toolkit/git-client/README.md

 ### Command-line

 The library can also be accessed from the command-line as a series of commands.
-Currently two commands are available:
+The cli can either be accessed by installing the module globally or by downloading the appropriate binary for your environment.
+Currently, two commands are available:

 #### create repo